pererasys/trax-nlp/README.md

 ## Sentiment Analysis

 Earlier in this course I had learned about training sentiment analysis models with Naive Bayes and Logistic Regression.
 Classification with these models is based on the frequency of certain words in pre-classified text.
 The issue with this is they incorrectly classify statements like "This movie was almost good.".
-To solve this, we trained a neural network to learn the intricacies of context and sentiment.
+To solve this, we trained a neural network to identify sentiment in a more comprehensive manner.

 **Pre-processing**